jackd248/phpstan-typo3-preset/README.md

     constant: 0 # TODO: Remove when PHP 8.3 is minimum requirement
 ```

+## 💛 Acknowledgements

+This project is partly based on the best practices of [tea](https://github.com/TYPO3BestPractices/tea) extension.

 ## ⭐ License

 This project is licensed under [GNU General Public License 3.0 (or later)](LICENSE).